 Why are my speakers buzzing?

-There are many causes for the speakers buzzing sound issue.
+There are many causes for the speakers humming sound issue.
 One of the common reasons is the electrical ground loop.
 While frequency interference is also likely to lead to the buzzing sound issue, you can’t ignore the audio output disturbances.
 Apart from that, the hardware issue can result in the buzzing sound from the speakers, such as your speaker faulty.
 In addition, the software issue, such as driver corruption probably causes the issue.

 Sometimes it’s hard to identify the issue.
 But you can still try to troubleshoot the problem and fix it by following the solutions below.